 The Galaxy Watch Active

-The Galaxy Watch Active are best for the fitness freak as it comes loaded with health and fitness tools that will help you take charge of your well-being and will be the first Samsung wearable with the ability to monitor blood pressure.
+The Galaxy Watch Active is best for the fitness freak as it comes loaded with health and fitness tools that will help you take charge of your well-being and will be the first Samsung wearable with the ability to monitor blood pressure.
 The Galaxy Watch Active has similar specs to that of last year’s Galaxy Watch.
-It’s equipped with the same dual-core Exynos 9110 processor as the Galaxy Watch packed with 728MB of RAM, 4GB of storage, along with a 236mAh battery and Qi wireless charging.
+It’s equipped with the same dual-core Exynos 9110 processor as the Galaxy Watch, packed with 728MB of RAM, 4GB of storage, and a 236mAh battery and Qi wireless charging.

 The Samsung Galaxy Watch Active is to be available for pre-order from February 21 and will release on March 8.
-On pre-ordering the watch, you can get a free wireless battery pack too.
+On pre-ordering the watch, you can also get a free wireless battery pack.

 The Galaxy Buds come in a well-designed, compact case that supports wireless charging.
 All the Galaxy S10 devices feature built-in reverse wireless charging.
 So, if you do happen to get a Galaxy S10 or S10 Plus, you can charge your Galaxy Buds by merely placing them on the back of the handset.
 The case can also be charged via USB-C.